killera/killera.github.com/_drafts/2013-12-02-using-matplotlib-to-analyse-locust-performance-test-results.md

 1. Find a way for numpy to deal with the datetime and show it along with the axis.
 2. Group all the requests by name and keep the time order meanwhile.
 3. Draw plots for every request.
-4. Draw histgram for every request by time.
+4. Draw histogram for every request by time.
-5. Draw histgram for every reqeust by response time.
+5. Draw histogram for every request by response time.
 6. Draw overview graph of all the requests in one page, and use different colors to distinguish the requests.
 7. Gather all the graphs into one PDF file.